wepeqoor1/bitlink/README.md

 # Bitly url shorterer
-Generate short link(Bitlink) from URL and gives total clicks from Bitlink
+Generate short link(Bitlink) from URL and gives total clicks from Bitlink.
 ***

 ## How to install